 Students with a GSI and GSRA appointment must register for a minimum of six credits each Fall and Winter term.
 All students must be registered for at least one three (3) credits course each semester.

 Candidacy Registration Requirement

 Upon achieving Candidacy, students must register full-time (8 credits or 6 credits with GSI or GSRA appointment) in the 990 Dissertation Research course each Fall and Winter term until graduation.

-Each doctoral program determines the form and content of the examinations and inform students in advance about the format, schedule, procedures, and expectations for the exams.
-At minimum, the examinations assesses the student's knowledge of each primary field and supporting fields.
+Each doctoral program determines the form and content of the examinations and informs students in advance about the format, schedule, procedures, and expectations for the exams.
+At a minimum, the tests assess the student's knowledge of each primary field and supporting fields.
 The exam may be written, oral or a combination of both.
 Students must be enrolled in the term the exam is administered.
 Students must submit the Qualifying Exam Request Form to the department graduate staff by the registration deadline.
-After the exam the exam committee submits the exam notification form and all rubrics to the department graduate staff.
+After the exam, the exam committee completes the exam notification form and all rubrics to the department graduate staff.